porrey/Clock3/README.md

 ![Clock](https://github.com/porrey/Clock3/raw/master/Images/Clock.jpg)

 This firmware has been written from scratch using standard Arduino libraries.
+In doing this, I'm hoping this firmware makes it easier to allow other developers and makers to customize thier own clock.

 - A driver has been created for the LED matrix, so it is compatible with the Adafruit GXF library.
 - The Adafruit RTCLib library has been used for the DS1337 RTC.